AnastasiaKubova/MediaPlayer/Readme.md

 **Know issues**
 - Some times the player does not switch to the next track if the track less 10 sec.
 - On Android with API less 23 notification with player management is not shown.
-- For now, you cant scroll the song with a seek bar;
-- Probably for now you can't close player notification :D (just kill app).